-In my transition to working from home due to COVID-19, something that's been heavy on my mind is how finicky online communication can be.
+In my transition to working from home in 2020, something that was always heavy on my mind was how finicky online communication can be.
 It's so easy for well-intentioned messages to be read with the wrong inflection, for action items sent via an email thread to fail to make it to the slack channel, or for coworkers to, well, forget about each other's existence.

 Water cooler talk doesn't get less important simply because you're remote.
 Having casual conversations with your coworkers doesn't just boost morale — it also builds rapport and can be a great creativity boost.
 Setting times to small talk when you login and say 'good morning' or when you log off and say 'good night' also adds some much needed structure to your work-from-home day.
 Setting a clear log on and log off time sets boundaries in your own mind, while also clearly communicating to your coworkers when you're available.